 Beagles are very active dogs by nature.
-So, if you allow your dog to be active and exercise regularly, there is a very high chance that they are covered with dirt.
-You can be thinking that your dog looks perfectly clean, but this is not the case.
+So, if you allow your dog to be active and exercise regularly, there is a very high chance that it will be covered with dirt.
+You can think that your dog looks perfectly clean, but this is not the case.

 Beagles have thick and short hair that can catch and hide dirt underneath it easily.
-So, your dog might be looking very clean but there is a lot of dirt trapped underneath their hair.
+So, your dog might look very clean, but there is a lot of dirt trapped underneath their hair.
 This can cause the smell to become much worse to the point that it is unbearable.

 That is why you need to brush your Beagle twice a week to remove any trapped dirt underneath their hair.
 You should also never forget to give them a good shower when they need it.
 This will remove all the accumulated stinky oils and dirt.

-If you own your Beagle dog for a while, you must have noticed that they smell much worse once they get wet.
+If you have owned your Beagle dog for a while, you must have noticed that they smell much worse once they get wet.

 The skin of your Beagle dog has a lot of microorganisms lying on top.
 When those microorganisms get in contact with moisture or water, they start dislodging and spreading in the air, which causes that offensive smell that you are familiar with.